Winter solstice: East Asian

-The pagan Scandinavian and Germanic people of northern Europe celebrate a winter holiday called Yule (also called Jul, Julblot, jólablót).
-The Heimskringla, written in the 13th century by the Icelander Snorri Sturluson, describes a Yule feast hosted by the Norwegian king Haakon the Good (c.
-920–961).
-According to Snorri, the Christian Haakon had moved Yule from "midwinter" and aligned it with the Christian Christmas celebration.
-Historically, this has made some scholars believe that Yule originally was a sun festival on the winter solstice.
-Modern scholars generally do not believe this, as midwinter in medieval Iceland was a date about four weeks after the solstice.

 Indian

 Makara Sankranti, also known as Makara Sankrānti (Sanskrit: मकर संक्रांति) or Maghi, is a festival day in the Hindu calendar, in reference to deity Surya (sun).
 It is observed each year in January.
 It marks the first day of Sun's transit into Makara (Capricorn), marking the end of the month with the winter solstice and the start of longer days.
-In India, this occasion, known as Ayan Parivartan (Sanskrit: अयन परिवर्तन), is celebrated by religious Hindus as a holy day, with Hindus performing customs such as bathing in holy rivers, giving alms and donations, praying to deities and doing other holy deeds.

 Iranian

 Iranian people celebrate the night of the Northern Hemisphere's winter solstice as, "Yalda night", which is known to be the "longest and darkest night of the year".
 Yalda night celebration, or as some call it "Shabe Chelleh" ("the 40th night"), is one of the oldest Iranian traditions that has been present in Persian culture from ancient times.
 In this night all the family gather together, usually at the house of the eldest, and celebrate it by eating, drinking and reciting poetry (esp.
 Hafez).
 Nuts, pomegranates and watermelons are particularly served during this festival.